mitchelljustin/pragmatic-lightning/index.md

 **This guide is for anyone who..**

 - Wants to build a Bitcoin app but hesitates because transactions are slow, expensive and/or not private.
-- Has an idea for a micropayment app but hasn't found a way to build it.
+- Has an idea for a micropayment app but hasn't found the tech to build it.
-- Has heard of Lightning Network and wants to learn by building on it.
+- Wants to learn about Lightning Network by building on it.
 - Has tried to follow other guides but gave up because they were too difficult.

 **This guide will help you..**